 • the appearance of new pigmentation after the age of 35;

-• dysplastic nevi, especially with concomitant modifications and unusual sensations.
+• dysplastic nevi, especially with accompanying modifications and unusual sensations.
 They are associated with growth, condition (for example, burning, tingling, itching), change in shape.

 • difference from other moles on the body;

-• large size and its constant increase, growth to the sides or above the surface of the skin.
+• large size and its constant increase, growing to the sides or above the surface of the skin.

-If there are at least two characteristics, additional medical examinations should be carried out.
+If at least two characteristics are present, additional medical examinations.
 To do this, the oncologist will make a deep enough incision and tissue sampling to establish the classification of the formation using histological analysis.

-If diagnostic procedures confirm melanoma, appropriate treatment will be prescribed.
-In the early stages, a skin tumor responds well to therapy, in contrast to advanced stages.
-In this regard, it is important not to miss the malignant mutation yourself and consult a doctor in time!
+If diagnostic procedures Melanoma will be confirmed and appropriate treatment will be prescribed.
+In the early stages, skin tumors respond well to therapy, in contrast to advanced stages.
+In this regard, it is important not to miss a malignant mutation and consult a doctor in time!

 The appearance of black moles on the body requires long-term observation.
-And if one of the above signs of oncological formation is detected, you should immediately consult a doctor.
+And if one of the above signs of cancer is detected, you should immediately consult a doctor.

 For those who have up to five atypical nevi on the body, it is advisable to evaluate the condition of the skin every three months.
-This procedure is easily done using ordinary photography, and then comparing the photos in order to determine the presence of obvious changes.
+This procedure is easily carried out using ordinary photography, and then comparing the photos to determine the presence of obvious changes.

 Owners of five or more dysplastic nevi need to conduct a self-examination strictly once a month.
-If you notice any changes, you should immediately contact a specialist.
-They will take a particle of the formation for examination under a microscope (biopsy), and also prescribe and conduct additional tests.
+If any changes are detected, you should immediately contact a specialist.
+They will take the formation particle for examination under a microscope (biopsy), and also order and perform additional tests.

-Almost every person has a black mole on his body.
-In most cases, this poses no danger.
+Almost every person has a black mole on their body.
+In most cases this does not pose any danger.
 However, any problems with education can be a dangerous sign, so it is very important to contact experienced doctors at the slightest suspicion.

 Add a comment Cancel reply